namiecake/CS350S-PinPointe/README.md

 roughly balanced clusters, we recursively split large clusters into multiple smaller ones".
 I'm working on doing this too, and also merging super small clusters with other clusters nearby.
 I don't think it's super important to have like equal size clusters but at least maybe split up that huge cluster.
 - anyway so i'm thinking we can run the experiment on both "not recursively splitting to balance" and with "balancing" and observe which one works better". because maybe like 25% of children just have the same mainstream tastes ya know.
 - tiptoe also says: "A common technique to increase search quality in clusterbased nearest-neighbor-search is to assign a single document to multiple clusters [26,64].
 Following prior work [26], Tiptoe assigns documents to multiple clusters if they are close to cluster boundaries.
 In particular, Tiptoe assigns 20% of the documents to two clusters and the remaining 80% only to a single cluster, resulting in a roughly 1.2× overhead in server computation and √ 1.2× overhead in communication.
 We show in §8 that this optimization improves search quality."
-- so, maybe we should also try multi-clustering, i.e. assign each user to the top 3 clusters.
+- so, we should also try multi-clustering, i.e. assign each user to the top 3 clusters.